Radio homogenization: Musical diversity

 The number of formats provided by radio stations increased in all markets between 1996 and 2000.
 However, an in-depth case study from the Future of Music Coalition shows that a quantitative focus on formats obscures their interconnections.
 Despite different names, formats extensively overlap and have similar playlists.
 For example, alternative, Top 40, rock, and hot adult contemporary are all likely to play songs by similar bands, even though their formats are not the same.
 The Future of Music Coalition reports an analysis of charts in Radio and Records and Billboard's Airplay Monitor revealed considerable playlist overlap – as much as 76% – between supposedly distinct formats.
 This overlap may enhance the homogenization of the airwaves.

 FMC's study concludes that allowing unlimited national consolidation has resulted in less competition, fewer viewpoints, and a decrease in diversity in radio programming – a trend in the opposite direction of Congress's stated goals for the FCC's media policy.
 The report, titled False Premises, False Promises: A Quantitative History of Ownership Consolidation in the Radio Industry, also says that radio consolidation has no added benefits for DJ's, programmers and musicians working in the music industry.

 Polgreen says that for listeners, the most readily apparent result of consolidation is the rise of cookie-cutter playlists.
-Teams of market research er strategically compile playlists to be as widely appealing as possible rather than base the song choices on merit.
+Teams of market researchers strategically compile playlists to be as widely appealing as possible rather than base the song choices on merit.
 For example, on an oldies show, probably the most heavily researched and systematized format in radio, classic hits will be played almost every day, while critically acclaimed songs by the same bands get little or no play.
 What one hears has been carefully crafted to appeal to targeted demographic groups for that station.
 Indeed, format competition and subsequent adaption of similar formats has become a major facet of modern radio.